S2-group/disc-website.github.io/_posts/2024-05-13-DiSC-IndustryOnStage.md

 ---
 ### Save the Date - Industry on Stage

-Join us for an interactive event "Industry on Stage" where companies pitch their digital sustainability needs and challenges, a panel of experts share experience and insights on sustainability practices and students present their innovative posters.
+Join us for an interactive event "Industry on Stage" where companies pitch their digital sustainability needs and challenges, a panel of experts share experience and insights on sustainability practices.
 Engage in lively debates and gain valuable perspectives from our expert panel as they discuss their experiences and strategies for a sustainable future.

 <!-- Don't miss this opportunity to network, learn, and contribute to the conversation on digital sustainability. -->

-The event of the VU Digital Sustainability Center will take place on July 3rd at 15:00-17:00, followed by drinks, networking and poster session.
+The event of the VU Digital Sustainability Center will take place on July 3rd at 15:00-17:00, followed by drinks and networking.

-The event is in-person at the VU Campus (NU building Theatre 3 NU-2A65, <a target="blank" href="https://goo.gl/maps/E2MT4ZGRFYyGSPwu9">De Boelelaan 1111, 1081 HV Amsterdam</a>).
+The event is in-person at the VU Campus (NU building NU-2A65, <a target="blank" href="https://vu.nl/en/about-vu/more-about/new-university-building">De Boelelaan 1111, 1081 HV Amsterdam</a>).

 **Register [here](https://forms.gle/UQqGex6BrrirhUwA7) to reserve your spot.**
 <!-- Registration to reserve your ticket now.  -->